 Evaluation of the Bristol-Myers Squibb Foundation's Together on Diabetes Initiative

-The Center for Community Health and Development serves as the national evaluator for the Bristol-Myers Squibb Foundation's Together on Diabetes initiative, a $100 million, 5-year initiative which targets adults in the United States that are disproportionately affected by type 2 diabetes.
-The aim of this participatory evaluation is to understand what is being accomplished by the initiative and to improve performance at the individual project and overall initiative levels.
-The Center developed the Community Check Box to provide the Foundation and its Together on Diabetes grantees with real-time information about how projects are progressing toward their goals and objectives.
-The Center supports grantees and leaders of the Together on Diabetes initiative to reflect on the progress being made, consider patterns in activities and outcomes, and determine what should be adjusted and improved.
-Program evaluations, success stories, and lessons learned are communicated through grantee reports, case studies, presentations, and publications.
+The Center for Community Health and Development served as the national evaluator for the Bristol-Myers Squibb Foundation's Together on Diabetes initiative, a $100 million, 5-year initiative which targets adults in the United States that are disproportionately affected by type 2 diabetes.
+The aim of this participatory evaluation was to understand what was being accomplished by the initiative and to improve performance at the individual project and overall initiative levels.
+The Center customized a Community Check Box Evaluation System to provide the Foundation and its Together on Diabetes grantees with real-time information about how projects were progressing toward their goals and objectives.
+The Center supported grantees and leaders of the Together on Diabetes initiative to reflect on the progress being made, consider patterns in activities and outcomes, and determine what should be adjusted and improved.
+Program evaluations, success stories, and lessons learned were communicated through grantee reports, case studies, presentations, and publications.

-The Center for Community Health and Development was awarded a five-year grant (2010-2015) as a scientific partner in the National Healthy Communities Study.
-Funded by NHLBI and several other NIH Institutes, CDC, and the Robert Wood Johnson Foundation, this national study will examine what works in community-level efforts to prevent childhood obesity in nearly 200 U.S. communities.
+The Center for Community Health and Development was awarded a five-year grant as a scientific partner in the National Healthy Communities Study.
+Funded by NHLBI and several other NIH Institutes, CDC, and the Robert Wood Johnson Foundation, this national study examined what works in community-level efforts to prevent childhood obesity in nearly 200 U.S. communities.
 Full Story...

 Child/Youth Health and Development

 The Center for Community Health and Development received a grant from the Department of Health and Human Services, Office of Minority Health, to improve youth outcomes by coordinating community efforts to address community risk and protective factors.
 Learn more about ThrYve.